 The Digital Adviser employs risk profiling and goal setting algorithms to design investment solutions that are most appropriately aligned with your investment objectives, investment horizon and risk tolerance.
-To meet a broad range of needs, liquid Exchange Traded Funds (ETFs) are utilised in the synthesis of the portfolio solutions.
+To meet a broad range of needs, liquid Exchange Traded Funds (ETFs) and unit trusts are used to build portfolio solutions.

 The Digital Adviser seeks to ensure that your investment allocation will be aligned with your respective risk tolerance levels across your investment horizon.
 With scenario analytical tools focused on goal achievements, these tools help present the probability of you achieving your specific saving goals associated with your investment plans.